 Quiet as a mouse, well almost.
-There's really no such thing as a whisper-quiet snow tire -- all are noisier than all season or summer tires -- but the Michelin Latitude X-Ice Xi2 holds its own against the best tires in its class, earning a Very Good rating on noise level in one expert review.
+There's really no such thing as a whisper-quiet snow tire -- all are noisier than all season or summer tires -- but the Michelin Latitude X-Ice Xi2 holds its own against the best tires in its class, earning an Excellent rating on noise level from ConsumerReports.org.

 Great construction and warranty.
 The Michelin Latitude X-Ice Xi2 is covered by one of the better warranties offered on snow tires, including a treadwear warranty and free replacement for the first year.
-About.com says that the warranty is "eye-opening considering the fact that pretty much nobody else in the world offers any treadwear warranty on winter tires at all."
-Philips adds that the company claims that the tread "will wear 75% longer than comparable winter tires," and feedback on treadwear at TireRack.com is generally strong.
+ThoughtCo.com says that the warranty is "eye-opening considering the fact that pretty much nobody else in the world offers any treadwear warranty on winter tires at all."
+Phillips adds that the company claims that the tread "will wear 75% longer than comparable winter tires," and feedback on treadwear at TireRack.com is generally strong.
 Some experts note, however, that conditions attached to Michelin's treadwear warranties for snow tires can make them tough to collect on.

 As part of its massive coverage of tires, ConsumerReports.org rates and ranks winter tires suitable for light truck and SUV use.
 Tires are examined for performance on snow, ice, wet pavements and dry asphalt.
 Ratings are assigned, and three score high enough to earn Recommended status.

-More than 115 TireRack.com users rate the Michelin Latitude X-Ice Xi2.
-There are no red flags when it comes to performance, and although some other tires finish higher in the ratings, the Xi2 is still picked as the best tire in the category (light truck studless ice and snow tires) by 95 percent of owners.
+Around 145 TireRack.com users rate the Michelin Latitude X-Ice Xi2.
+There are no red flags when it comes to performance, and although some other tires finish higher in the ratings, the Xi2 is still picked as the best tire in the category (light truck studless ice and snow tires) by 93 percent of owners.